byStander9/exerciseCodes/trt_LLM/Readme.md

 Reference: https://nvidia.github.io/TensorRT-LLM/installation/linux.html

 ## 1. Retrieve and launch the Docker container (optional)
+   # Recommended to mount a directory from the host PC in Docker to store and reuse downloaded LLM models.
    ```console
    # Pre-install the environment using the NVIDIA Container Toolkit to avoid manual environment configuration
    # docker run --rm --ipc=host --runtime=nvidia --gpus '"device=0"' --entrypoint /bin/bash -it nvidia/cuda:12.4.1-devel-ubuntu22.04